marcopaganini/gnome-cedilla-fix/README.md

 success.
 Please let me know about success and failure stories in other versions of Linux.

-Push requests with fixes and updates are always welcome.
+Pull Requests (PRs) with fixes and updates are always welcome.